 Benefits Provided.
 Employees are eligible for normal retirement at age 60 with five or more years of credited service, or at least age 55 with age and service equal to 80 or greater.
 For all employees hired on or after July 1, 2015, qualification for normal retirement is age 62 with ten years of service or at least age 55 with age and service equal to 80 or greater.
 The straight-life annuity retirement benefit, established by State statute, is equivalent to two percent of the employee's final average salary multiplied by years of service.
 Final average salary is the average of the three consecutive highest annual earnings out of the last fifteen years of earnings.
-For all employees hired on or after July 1, 2015, average salary is the average of the five consecutive highest annual earnings out of the five consecutive highest annual earnings out of the five years of contributory service who do not withdraw their accumulated contributions may elect to receive their retirement annuity beginning at age 62.
+For all employees hired on or after July 1, 2015, average salary is the average of the five consecutive highest annual earnings out of the last fifteen years of earnings.
+Terminated members with at least five years of contributory service who do not withdraw their accumulated contributions may elect to receive their retirement annuity beginning at age 62.
 For all employee hired on or after July 1, 2015, this age increases to age 64.